What Really Kills Electronics, Water or Corrosion?

 View a webinar about proven corrosion resistant methods delivered by Dr. Sean Clancy, Director of Coating Technology at HZO & Anti-Corrosion Expert

 The inside of every device has traces (wired connections between your device’s components) made of copper, which carry the electrical currents that power your phones, tablets, smart watches or other devices.
 When you expose those electronics to a liquid with electrolytes, it starts an instant flow of electricity between the traces.
 This wears down the original traces or creates new traces that shouldn’t exist.
 The wear down is the pull off of copper oxide, which you see in the form of green build up, similar to what you might find on a car battery connection.

 There are two main types of corrosion that cause a device to fail.

-Lucky for the team at HZO, all of our products are waterproof and corrosion-resistant.
-One of HZO’s Senior Technicians, Nate Gold, dunks devices on a daily basis as part of his job analyzing and validating products.
-He recently found his personal phone at the bottom of a soapy sink full of dishes, courtesy of his two-year-old daughter.
+Lucky for the team at HZO, living a waterproof and corrosion-resistant product life can be a reality as employees are occasionally issued coated devices, such as phones, for testing.
+One of HZO’s senior technicians, whose job included dunking devices on a daily basis for analysis found his HZO-issued phone at the bottom of a soapy sink full of dishes, courtesy of his two-year-old daughter.
 It’s one of the few times he’s experienced a submersion test that he hadn’t done intentionally, but in the end, the only inconvenience he suffered from the 45-minute device bath was a few missed calls.

 That’s the beauty and power of HZO Protection.
-Our organic coating is a pinhole-free barrier that offers complete water and protection.
-HZO’s team of engineers are one click away from helping you create a waterproof and corrosion-proof device.
+When applied efficiently during the manufacturing process, our organic Guardian Series coating is a pinhole-free barrier that offers complete protection, no matter the application or market.
+HZO’s team of engineers is one click away from helping you create a waterproof and corrosion-proof device.
 Help your customers eliminate the stress of device failure by stopping it before it starts.
 Click here to start the conversation.